Challenging child support decisions

 How long do I have if I want to make an objection?

-You must deliver or post your objection to Inland Revenue within 28 days after the date of their decision.
-If you miss this deadline, IRD has a discretion whether or not to consider your objection.
+You must let Inland Revenue know of your objection within 28 days after the date of their decision.
+If you miss this deadline, IRD can decide whether or not to consider your objection.

-What are the grounds for objecting to an assessment?
+What are the reasons for objecting to an assessment?

-Objections to child support assessments can be made only on one or more of the following grounds that:
+Objections to child support assessments can be made only for one or more of the following reasons: